td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 git add .
 ```

-If you want to add changes from a specific file, you can do so by specifying the file:
+To add changes from a specific file:

 ```bash
 git add filename
 ```

-You can also add multiple files at once:
+To add multiple files at once:

 ```bash
 git add filename1 filename2 ...
 ```

-**Staging hunks**
+#### Staging hunks

-If you've made several changes to a file but only want to stage some of them, you can use `git add -p`:
+To stage only _some_ of the changes made to a file:

 ```bash
 git add -p filename
 ```

-This command will prompt you to stage individual changes (or 'hunks') in the file.
+> This command will prompt you to stage individual changes (or 'hunks') in the file.
 You can choose to stage, skip, or split each hunk.

-**Viewing Staged Changes**
+#### Viewing staged changes

-After you've staged some changes, you can view them with `git diff --staged`:
+To view staged changes:

 ```bash
 git diff --staged
 ```

-This command will show you a diff of what's been staged but not yet committed.
+> This command will show you a diff of what's been staged but not yet committed.

-**Unstaging Changes**
+#### Unstaging changes

-If you've staged some changes with `git add` but then decide you don't want to commit them, you can unstage them with `git restore --staged`:
+To unstage previously staged files:

 ```bash
 git restore --staged filename
 ```

-This command will remove the changes from the staging area but won't alter the working directory.
+> This command will remove the changes from the staging area but won't alter the working directory.
 The changes will still be there, but they won't be included in the next commit.

 ## Committing changes